Advanced Western Blotting Solutions for Cancer & Immuno-Oncology

 Simple Western™ systems provide fully automated, hands-free Western blotting analysis, giving you highly quantitative and reproducible results, and using less sample in the process.

-Limited sample.
-Because quantitation of protein expression via Simple Western only requires input volumes of 3 µL, the majority of your sample remains available for other characterization methods.
+Quantitation of protein expression via Simple Western only requires input volumes of 3 µL, so the majority of your sample remains available for other characterization methods.

 From Your Peers in Cancer Research